• Skip to main content

-The self-winding Patek Philippe Calatrava Pilot Travel Time (ref.
-5524) was first unveiled during the Baselworld 2015 show.
-Combining in the same package a ‘historic’ dial layout of a 1930s pilot’s watch with a meticulously sculpted white gold body and an in-house self-winding movement that makes one drown in his own saliva, this is one of the most notable timekeepers presented at the trade fair.
+Patek Philippe has first unveiled the self-winding Calatrava Pilot Travel Time (ref.
+5524) collection during the Baselworld 2015 show.
+Combining in the same package a ‘historic’ dial layout of a 1930s pilot’s watch with a meticulously sculpted white gold body that only the modern tech makes possible, this is one of the most notable timekeepers presented at the trade fair.
+Also, there is an in-house self-winding movement that makes one drown in his own saliva while searching for one’s credit card.

 Mechanism

-The GMT complication that allows adjusting the time in a “home” zone without affecting time-keeping abilities of the base movement was designed by Patek Philippe back in 1959 and was perfected in 1996.
-This particular iteration of the technology features a second hour hand that looks almost like the standard one but is open-worked.
-It also shows home time in the usual 12-hour format, which is, for most people, a lot more comfortable than the 24-hour military scale that we often see on less expensive models that are powered by all sorts of ETA movements.
+The GMT complication allows adjusting the time in a “home” zone without affecting the time-keeping abilities of the base movement that Patek Philippe first introduced back in 1959 and perfected in 1996.
+This particular iteration features a second hour-hand that looks almost like the standard one but is open-worked.
+It also shows the “home time” in the usual 12-hour format, which is, for most people, a lot more comfortable than the 24-hour military scale that we often see on less expensive models that are powered by all sorts of ETA movements.

 To make using the complication even more comfortable, the Cal.
-324 SC FUS also features two day/night indicators at both halves of the dial that are in fact just a couple of disks with a light and dark parts representing days and nights (I guess here I am being a Captain Obvious).
+324 SC FUS also features two day/night indicators at both halves of the dial.
+They are, in fact, just a couple of disks with the light and dark parts representing days and nights (I guess here I am being a Captain Obvious).

 First introduced in 2004, the base movement enjoys a good reputation among owners both in terms of overall long-term reliability and accuracy.